Robert J. Marzano, Senior Advisor

 Tony Petrites, Research Editor

-Tony Petrites is the Research Editor for REL Central at Marzano Research Laboratory.
-In this role, he edits deliverables and products, manages the online bank of resource articles, and supports researchers in literature searches and data analysis.
+Tony Petrites is the Research Editor for REL Central at Marzano Research.
+In this role, he edits deliverables and products, manages the online bank of resource articles, and develops marketing materials.

 Petrites earned his bachelor of science degree from the University of Missouri–Columbia, and his master of science degree from Brown University.
 Prior to joining MRL, he worked on the editing and development of college science textbooks at W. H. Freeman Publishers in New York.
 He has extensive experience in communicating research and scholarship to a general audience of instructors and students.
 Tony.Petrites@marzanoresearch.com